 - Provide readers with useful information about related topics.

-- Always credit and thank the person who has helped you in researching and analysing any curated material.
+- Always credit and thank the person who has helped you in researching and analyzing any curated material.
 Link their names to their sites or online credentials.

 - Always add extra value to curated content that you post.
 Don’t just republish something you found as is.